netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/lsngroup_module.rst

       NAT IP and PORT block allocation policy for Deterministic NAT.
 Supported Policies are,

-      1: PORTS: Port blocks from single NATIP will be allocated to LSN subscribers sequentially.
+      1: \ :literal:`PORTS`\ : Port blocks from single NATIP will be allocated to LSN subscribers sequentially.
 After all blocks are exhausted, port blocks from next NATIP will be allocated and so on.

-      2: IPADDRS(Default): One port block from each NATIP will be allocated and once all the NATIPs are over second port block from each NATIP will be allocated and so on.
+      2: \ :literal:`IPADDRS`\ (Default): One port block from each NATIP will be allocated and once all the NATIPs are over second port block from each NATIP will be allocated and so on.

-      To understand better if we assume port blocks of all NAT IPs as two dimensional array, PORTS policy follows "row major order" and IPADDRS policy follows "column major order" while allocating port blocks.
+      To understand better if we assume port blocks of all NAT IPs as two dimensional array, \ :literal:`PORTS`\  policy follows "row major order" and \ :literal:`IPADDRS`\  policy follows "column major order" while allocating port blocks.

       Example: